apache/sedona/docs/tutorial/raster.md

 !!!note
     These range and join queries will filter rasters using the provided geometric boundary and the spatial boundary of the raster.

     Sedona offers more raster predicates to do spatial range query and spatial join query.
-Please refer to [raster perdicates docs !!add link after changing docs!!]().
+Please refer to [raster perdicates docs](../../api/sql/Raster-operators/#raster-predicates).

 ## Visualize raster images